ehrenbentz/LASERcoder/README.md

 ## Acknowledgments

-LaserTAG was developed at Cornell University.
+LaserTAG was developed in the [Ophir Lab of Integrative Neuroethology](https://www.ophirlab.com/) in the Cornell University department of Psychology.

 <!-- TODO: Add specific acknowledgments (lab, funding, contributors) -->